-I pledge to abide by the FPD Honor Code and, accordingly, not to lie, cheat, steal or treat others with disrespect.
-I agree to do whatever possible to discourage lying, cheating, stealing and harassment around me.
+I pledge to abide by the FPD Honor Code and, accordingly, not to lie, cheat, or steal.
+I agree to do whatever possible to discourage lying, cheating, and stealing around me.
 I pledge to maintain strict confidentiality about honor offenses.
 I pledge, "On my honor I will not offer nor receive unauthorized help on any of my work, and I will not discuss my work with anyone."

-THE HONOR COUNCIL
+THE HONOR COUNCIL (Grades 9-12)